 The dynamic platform model can be configured through the CFG-NAVSPG-DYNMODEL configuration item.
-The supported dynamic platform models and their details can be seen in Table 5 and Table 6 below.
+The supported dynamic platform models and their details can be seen in Table 8 and Table 9 below.

 Platform Description Portable Applications with low acceleration, e.g. portable devices.
 Suitable for most situations.
 Stationary Used in timing applications (antenna must be stationary) or other stationary applications.
 Velocity restricted to 0 m/s.
 Zero dynamics assumed.
 Pedestrian Applications with low acceleration and speed, e.g. how a pedestrian would move.
 Low acceleration assumed.
-Automotive Used for applications with equivalent dynamics to those of a passenger car.
+Automotive (default) Used for applications with equivalent dynamics to those of a passenger car.
 Low vertical acceleration assumed.
 At sea Recommended for applications at sea, with zero vertical velocity.
-Zero vertical velocity assume Sea level assumed.
+Zero vertical velocity assumed.
+Sea level assumed.
 Airborne <1g Used for applications with a higher dynamic range and greater vertical acceleration than a passenger car.
 No 2D position fixes supported.
 Airborne <2g Recommended for typical airborne environments.
 No 2D position fixes supported.
 Airborne <4g Only recommended for extremely dynamic environments.
 No 2D position fixes supported.
 Wrist Only recommended for wrist-worn applications.
 Receiver will filter out arm motion.
+Robotic lawn mower Used for applications with dynamics equivalent to those of a robotic lawn mower.
+Low horizontal speed assumed.
+E-scooter Used for applications with dynamics equivalent to those of an e-scooter.
+Low vertical acceleration assumed.

-Table 5: Dynamic platform models
+Table 8: Dynamic platform models